Chalarangelo/30-seconds-of-code/snippets/isPrimitive.md

 ### isPrimitive

-Returns a boolean determining if the supplied value is primitive or not.
+Returns a boolean determining if the passed value is primitive or not.

 Use `Array.includes()` on an array of type strings which are not primitive, supplying the type using `typeof`.